 Endovascular means inside the blood vessels.
 This type of treatment is typically minimally invasive, meaning a physician looks at various parts of the body, including the brain, through the body’s major blood vessels instead of cutting open the specific area of the body.

-Life-saving catheter-based treatments called Endovascular Clot Removal is a minimally invasive surgical procedure, which uses tiny medical devices to try to remove the blood clot and restore to blood flow in the case of an ischemic stroke.
+Lifesaving catheter-based treatment called Endovascular Clot Removal is a minimally invasive surgical procedure, which uses tiny medical devices to try to remove the blood clot and restore blood flow in the case of an ischemic stroke.
 Through a procedure called Endovascular Coil Embolization, coils are placed to stop the bleeding in the case of a hemorrhagic stroke.

 We will educate you on what caused your stroke, review your medications with you and your caregiver, discuss what you can do to prevent another stroke and provide information on stroke services for providers in our community.
 Our goal is to get you better and keep you healthy.